 The purpose of the Development Process Manual (DPM) is to clarify the development process for City staff, property owners, developers and their agents, especially planners, architects and engineers.
-The

-DPM contains the City's design standards and is intended to successfully carry out the goals and policies of the Albuquerque/Bernalillo County Comprehensive Plan.
+The DPM contains the City's design standards and is intended to successfully carry out the goals and policies of the Albuquerque/Bernalillo County Comprehensive Plan.

 All new roads in Albuquerque must be designed to accommodate bicycles.
 The DPM establishes pavement width standards for roadways and minimum widths for bicycle facilities.
 Arterials require a six-foot minimum bike lane or five-foot paved shoulder bikeway for posted speeds of 35 mph or less; seven-foot bike lane or six-foot paved shoulder bikeway for posted speeds of 40 mph or greater.
 Collector streets require a minimum six-foot bike lane or four-foot paved shoulder bikeway.
-All major local roads must have a signed bicycle route without striped lines at minimum or a six-foot wide paved path within a minimum twelve-foot wide Pedestrian Access Route.
+All major local roads must have a signed bicycle route without striped lines at minimum or a six-foot wide paved path within a minimum twelve-foot wide Pedestrian Access Route between lots or from stub streets or cul-de-sacs.

-Bikeway Location Guidelines and Design Standards are presented in Chapter 7, Design Manual.
-American Association of State Highway and Transportation Officials (AASHTO) Guide for the Development of Bicycle Facilities, 2012 (the "Bike Guide") serves as the principal resource for the location and design of on-street and multi-use trail facilities.
-DPM standards have not been updated to reflect the most recent version of the "Bike Guide."
-The DPM provides specific design guidelines for on-street facilities including: bicycle lanes, paved shoulder bikeways, bicycle routes, wide curb lanes, and bicycle boulevards.
-It also outlines special provisions for bike lanes including design recommendations for dual right-turn lanes, free right turn lanes, crossing conflicts, and bikeway grades.
+Bikeway Location and Design Guidelines are presented in Section 3.
+American Association of State Highway and Transportation Officials (AASHTO) 1999 Guide for the Development of Bicycle Facilities (or current revision) serves as the principal resource for the location and design of on-street and multi-use trail facilities.
+These standards have not been updated since adoption of the 2012 Fourth Edition of the AASHTO "Bike Guide."
+The DPM provides specific design guidelines for on-street facilities including; bicycle lanes, paved shoulder bikeways, bicycle routes, wide curb lanes, and bicycle boulevards.
+It also outlines special provisions for bike lanes including, design recommendations for dual right-turn lanes, free right turn lanes, crossing conflicts, and bikeway grades.